itsmoagain/Situated_Insight/About.md

 # Building regenerative data mosaics for place-based insight

-This repository hosts the documentation and design logic behind the Situated Insight Project — a system for federated, consent-based climate verification rooted in local agricultural practice.
-This is a conceptual framework in development.
-Feedback and collaboration are welcome.

-## Contents
-# Building regenerative data mosaics for place-based insight

 This repository hosts the documentation and design logic behind the Situated Insight Project —
 a system for federated, consent-based climate verification rooted in local agricultural practice.